Planning committee public participation scheme

 - loss of privacy

-- traffic and parking
+- noise and disturbance

-- scale of development
+- design, scale and appearance of the proposed development

 Please do not make statements of a personal or slanderous nature, be abusive or interrupt other speakers, or the committee, during their debate.
+If you fail to abide by this requirement, you will not be permitted to address the committee any further and will be required to leave the chamber.

 If you are unsure that what you want to say is a planning consideration please contact the Planning Office and a member of staff will be able to advise you.